jiyapatel4/jiyapatel4/README.md

 Hi, I'm Jiya 👋🏼!

 I'm a third-year pursuing a Computer Science Specialist and Statistics Minor at the University of Toronto.
-I'm passionate about leveraging AI and software engineering to revolutionize healthcare and finance sectors.
+I'm passionate about leveraging AI and software engineering to revolutionize the healthcare and finance sectors.

 I've participated in several educational initiatives, such as Google CSSI, the MLH & Meta Production Engineering Fellowship, U of T's Technology Leadership Initiative, and the AI4Good Lab.